-Patients who consult Sussex Trichology with Frontal Fibrosing Alopecia condition, while possibly unaware of the condition title, would complain that the front (and sometimes rear) hair line is “going back” they describe that “more forehead is visible” also that the skin “appears shiny under bright light” or perhaps that their hairdresser has pointed this out.
-In fact this condition can migrate back 6cm before eventually “burning it’self out” the feeling on the skin may be an itching or heat sensation, others say it’s like a prickling feeling.
-The reason for these sensations of this condition connected to the auto immune system is due to an inflammatory response.
+Patients who consult Sussex Trichology with Frontal Fibrosing Alopecia condition, while possibly unaware of the condition title, would complain that the front (and sometimes rear) hairline is “going back” they describe that “more forehead is visible” also that the skin “appears shiny under bright light” or perhaps that their hairdresser has pointed this out.
+In fact, this condition can migrate back 6cm before eventually “burning itself out” the feeling on the skin may be an itching or heat sensation, others say it’s like a prickling feeling.
+The reason for these sensations of this condition connected to the autoimmune system is due to an inflammatory response.
 The permanency of the scarring hair loss is called Cicatricial Alopecia.

-There are examples of this condition that are already well established by the time the patient consults a trichologist, although in most cases Sussex trichology can reduce the inflammation that aggravates the loss of hair there are occasions where oral medication is needed to address the most persistent form of FFA.
+There are examples of this condition that is already well established by the time the patient consults a trichologist, although in most cases Sussex trichology can reduce the inflammation that aggravates the loss of hair there are occasions where oral medication is needed to address the most persistent form of FFA.
 Referrals can be made on your behalf.
-Unfortunately not all Dermatologists are experienced in this condition of the scalp.
+Unfortunately, not all Dermatologists are experienced in this condition of the scalp.

 Another kind patient allowed her photo (below) of her scarring to be shown here, you can see her irregular frontal hairline on the right here.
 When this condition is active in a patient you would see around these “active” hairs, redness and inflammation.